larryTheSlap/django_docker_CI-CD/README.md

-# CI/CD pipeline implementation with terraform
+# CI/CD pipeline implementation with terraform on AWS

 Project :